VinoStudio/auth_service/README.md

         ...
 ```
 In current implementation, we receive message from Kafka topic.
 Convert it to Event Command instance and send it
-to Event Consumer witch handle the logic of processing the event.
+to Event Consumer which handle the logic of processing the event.

 Event Consumer in this example is a part of Event Sourcing that implemented in Application Layer.